-Finding out how your product, brand or service is being perceived online is important, social listening dashboards help you track phrases, keywords or expressions in social media channels such as Twitter, Facebook, and Instagram.
+Finding out how your product, brand, or service is being perceived online is important, social listening dashboards help you track phrases, keywords, or expressions on social media channels such as Twitter, Facebook, and Instagram.

 By using artificial intelligence to power sentiment analysis, you can gauge how the public feels about your product or service – in real-time.

-Social Opinion is an example of this, by supplying some keywords, the service will listen for conversation in Twitter 24×7 which you can then view in a rich dashboard which lets you know immediately how your product or service is being perceived online and will categorize tweets into positive, negative or neutral categories.
+Social Opinion is an example of this, by supplying some keywords, the service will listen for a conversation on Twitter 24×7 which you can then view in a rich dashboard that lets you know immediately how your product or service is being perceived online and will categorize tweets into positive, negative or neutral categories.

-A web analytics dashboard lets you view metrics and KPIs such that include but are not limited to data points such as the number of website visits, length of each session, the location of users, pages visited and much more.
+A web analytics dashboard lets you view metrics and KPIs that include but are not limited to data points such as the number of website visits, length of each session, the location of users, pages visited, and much more.

-You can then view this data in many reporting charts such as pie, chart and line graph, this then lets you identify popular times of day, popular web pages and so on.
+You can then view this data in many reporting charts such as pie charts and line graphs, this then lets you identify popular times of day, popular web pages, and so on.

-Google Analytics is a popular online tool that webmasters can use which has features out of the box which can help you easily identify populator content, thereby giving you more insight as a marketer as to which content to create more of.
+Google Analytics is a popular online tool that webmasters can use with out-of-the-box features which can help you easily identify populator content, thereby giving you more insight as a marketer as to which content to create more of.

-It’s time to look at what’s involved in creating a marketing dashboard, one size won’t fit all so here are some guidelines as to:
+It‘s time to look at what‘s involved in creating a marketing dashboard, one size won‘t fit all so here are some guidelines:

 Why create one and what should it contain?

-Social media and digital marketing often go hand in hand, so this is one example that we’ll look at.
-One of the first things to identify are the key metrics (or KPIs) that you want to track that identify “success” for your business.
+Social media and digital marketing often go hand in hand, so this is one example that we‘ll look at.
+One of the first things to identify is the key metrics (or KPIs) that you want to track that “success” for your business.